Afcon 2019: Injury rules Bafana Bafana midfielder Furman out of Namibia showdown | Goal.com

 Afcon 2019: Injured Bafana Bafana midfielder Furman could miss Namibia showdown

-The South Africa national team must beat Namibia in their 2019 Africa Cup of Nations (Afcon) encounter on Friday.
+Bafana Bafana reportedly have an injury concern to worry about ahead of their must-win 2019 Africa Cup of Nations (Afcon) clash with Namibia on Friday.

+Influential midfielder Dean Furman could miss out on the must-win encounter after picking up a knock.

 The team is still reeling from their Group D opening day disappointment where they lost 1-0 to Ivory Coast.

-The result meant that the Elephants moved level with Morocco on three points.
-Bafana head coach Stuart Baxter's task will get a lot more difficult with Dean Furman expected to sit out the match.
+The result meant that the Elephants moved level with Morocco on three points, and with Bafana now playing catch up in their group, head coach Stuart Baxter's task could get a lot more difficult if Furman is indeed deemed unfit.

 According to reports, the SuperSport United midfielder is currently nursing a knee injury which could keep him out of the crunch tie set for Cairo’s Al-Salam Stadium.
 Baxter will make a decision on Furman's chances after medical tests confirm the severity of his injury.